God in Christianity: Depiction

 The Second Council of Nicaea in 787 effectively ended the first period of Byzantine iconoclasm and restored the honouring of icons and holy images in general.
 However, this did not immediately translate into large scale depictions of God the Father.
 Even supporters of the use of icons in the 8th century, such as John of Damascus, drew a distinction between images of God the Father and those of Christ.

 In his treatise On the Divine Images, John of Damascus wrote: "In former times, God who is without form or body, could never be depicted.
 But now when God is seen in the flesh conversing with men, I make an image of the God whom I see".
 The implication is that insofar as God the Father or the Spirit did not become man, visible and tangible images and portrait icons would be inaccurate, and that what was true for the whole Trinity before Christ remains true for the Father and the Spirit, but not for the Word.
 John of Damascus wrote:If we attempt to make an image of the invisible God, this would be sinful indeed.
 It is impossible to portray one who is without body: invisible, uncircumscribed and without form.

-Around 790, Charlemagne ordered a set of four books that became known as the Libri Carolini ("Charles' books") to refute what his court mistakenly understood to be the iconoclast decrees of the Byzantine Second Council of Nicaea regarding sacred images.
+Around 790, Charlemagne ordered a set of four books that became known as the Libri Carolini ("Charles' books") to refute what his court understood to be the iconodule decrees of the Byzantine Second Council of Nicaea regarding sacred images.
 Although not well known during the Middle Ages, these books describe the key elements of the Catholic theological position on sacred images.
 To the Western Church, images were just objects made by craftsmen, to be utilized for stimulating the senses of the faithful, and to be respected for the sake of the subject represented, not in themselves.

 The Council of Constantinople (869) (considered ecumenical by the Western Church, but not the Eastern Church) reaffirmed the decisions of the Second Council of Nicaea and helped stamp out any remaining coals of iconoclasm.
 Specifically, its third canon required the image of Christ to have veneration equal with that of a Gospel book:We decree that the sacred image of our Lord Jesus Christ, the liberator and Savior of all people, must be venerated with the same honor as is given the book of the holy Gospels.
 For as through the language of the words contained in this book all can reach salvation, so, due to the action which these images exercise by their colors, all wise and simple alike, can derive profit from them.

 Images of God the Father were not directly addressed in Constantinople in 869.
 A list of permitted icons was enumerated at this Council, but symbols of God the Father were not among them.
 However, the general acceptance of icons and holy images began to create an atmosphere in which God the Father could be symbolized.